KingIdee/guest-writer/articles/2018-07-25-configuring-continuous-deployment-pipelines-on-node.js-web-apps.markdown

 ## Continuous Deployment Overview

-[Continuous deployment](https://www.scaledagileframework.com/continuous-deployment/) (popularly know as CD) is a modern software engineering approach that has to do with automating the release of softwares.
+[Continuous deployment](https://www.scaledagileframework.com/continuous-deployment/) (popularly known as CD) is a modern software engineering approach that has to do with automating the release of softwares.
 Instead of the usual manual method of pushing out a software to production, continuous deployment aims to ease and automate this process with the use of pipelines.
 In continuous deployment, an update to the source code means an update to the production server too provided all tests are passed.
 Continuous deployment is often mistaken with continuous integration and continuous delivery.
 For you to properly get a hang of this concept, let us distinguish the other two concepts.

 [Continuous Integration](https://www.atlassian.com/continuous-delivery/continuous-integration-intro) (CI) - In continuous integration, when a new code is checked in, a build is generated and tested.
 The aim is to test every new code to be sure that it doesn’t break the software as a whole.
 This will require writing test for every update that is pushed.
 The importance of CI is to ensure a stable codebase at all times especially when there are multiple developers in a team.
 With this, bugs are discovered easily when the automated tests fail.